eserlxl/vglog-filter/doc/AUR.md

 - Set `AUTO=y` to skip the GitHub asset upload prompt.
 - Set `GPG_KEY_ID` to avoid GPG key selection prompts.
 - Use `--dry-run` to test without installing packages (must be before the mode).
+- Use `--no-wait` or set `NO_WAIT=1` to skip the post-upload wait for asset availability (for CI/advanced users).
+This disables the wait/retry/prompt after uploading assets in `aur` mode.

 > **Prompt Handling and CI Safety:**
 > All interactive prompts in this script always supply a default value.
 This ensures that, even in CI or headless environments (when `CI=1`), the default is automatically selected and the corresponding variable is always set.
 This design prevents failures due to unset variables and is intentional for robust automation.
 If you add new prompts, always supply a default value to maintain this guarantee.